McAllen Spinal Cord Injury Lawyer

 Some of the ways these injuries occur include:

-• Violence: 13.5 percent of spinal cord injuries in the U.S. result from violence, making this another major contributor to new spinal cord injuries.
+• Violence: This is the cause of 13.5 percent of spinal cord injuries in the U.S., making it another major contributor to new spinal cord injuries.

 • Others: The remaining injuries are caused by medical or surgical incidents, cancer, infection, or congenital issues.